Why I Serve, Why I Continue to Serve- U.S. Army recognizes leaders during Women’s History Month- Part Three

+JOINT BASE LANGLEY-EUSTIS, Va.
+(Mar.
+16, 2022) – Every generation has a select few who answers the call to service in defense of the country.
+Often the response for service is for individual reasons.
+However, during the course of service, the individual tends to stay on for various reasons.
+Belonging to an organization with over two centuries of history, individual intentions transition to pride, duty and honor.

+Part three of Why I Serve, Why I Continue to Serve, features a select few who answered the call.

 Command Sgt.
-Major Cari Ann Rajewski, 787th Military Police Battalion, Fort Leonard Wood, Missouri, senior enlisted leader of the “Pretorian” Battalion.
-(Courtesy photo)
+Maj.
+Cari Ann Rajewski, senior enlisted leader, 787th Military Police Battalion, Fort Leonard Wood, Missouri, lends her story as to why she serves and continues to serve.

+Rajewski assumed responsibility as the battalion senior enlisted leader in August 2020.
+Her duty consists of advising the commander in the discipline and welfare of the drill sergeants, cadre and initial entry trainees.
+As the senior enlisted leader and subject matter expert on drill and ceremonies her authority and responsibility at parades and ceremonies weighs immensely due to her experience level while on the parade square.
+She advises the commander on rewards, punishment and administrative actions that may violate the Uniform Code of Military Justice.
+Additionally, she mentors and develops five first sergeants within the battalion.

+However, Rajewski she did not arrive to the Army as a command sergeant major.
+She climbed through the ranks leading troops at every level.
+The Forsyth, Montana-native enlisted nearly 27 years ago as a military police.

 |Date Taken: